apaunchev/paunchev.com/posts/know-your-worth.md

 ## How

-I built [IT Salaries](https://it-salaries-bulgaria.now.sh) as a simple website that downloads all IT listings with disclosed salaries from Jobs.bg and lets the user analyze this data.
+I built [Salaree](https://salaree.now.sh) as a simple website that downloads all IT listings with disclosed salaries from Jobs.bg and lets the user analyze this data.
 (It could be argued that having only this subset does not give an accurate picture of the entire market, but that is where we are today, and it is still a good start.)

 I wanted to give the user ways to search and filter this data (which is practically impossible on Jobs.bg), so they could verify, for example, how much a support analyst or a software engineer could earn.
 Probably the biggest challenge is the fact that the content is not curated and therefore is very inconsistent in language and spelling, making it difficult to find what you are looking for.
 I will keep working on adding smarter filters to try and solve this problem.